-To make microlearning more practical, let’s characterize it.
+To make microlearning more practical, let's characterize it.
 This term is often connected with microcontent.
-It could be some short quote, a few seconds movie clip, flashcard, short podcast, SMS and more.
+It could be some short quotes, a few seconds movie clip, flashcard, short podcast, SMS and more.

 To be sure, that we are dealing with microlearning, let's take a look at all of the dimensions that characterize it.
 The first one is time, as we previously said, it should be short.
 A low afford kind of shortness.
 The second one is the content, that should be presented in small units, concern relatively simple issues, and possibly narrow topics.
 It should also be informal, as it is easier to memorize.
 What form should it have?
 The best way is to present content in episodes.
 In this case, you could provide a lot of knowledge in the most digestible way.
 Two last things to have in mind is the mediality of the content and the consistent learning type.

 When we think about a Walmart, a multinational retail corporation, the last word that will come to our mind is "micro."
 We name this hypermarket chain operator with adjectives like biggest, wealthiest, most significant, most prominent and so on.
 But there is one activity in which Walmart excels with "micro" in its name.
 It is called microlearning.

 If you are one of the biggest employers, sooner or later the safety of your personnel will become a significant and vital issue.
 With 150 distributor centers across the United States with more than 75 000 associates, the chance of an injury is quite big.
 It is why in 2010, Ken Woodlin, Vice President of Compliance, Safety and Asset Protection for Walmart Logistics decided to introduce a safety program.
 His goal was to go one step ahead and build a world-class safety culture.
 He decided to implement it by microlearning.